apify/apify-client-python/docs/index.md

 [`ApifyClientAsync`](/reference/class/ApifyClientAsync),
 which allows you to work with the Apify API in an asynchronous way, using the standard `async`/`await` syntax [offered by Python](https://docs.python.org/3/library/asyncio-task.html).

-For example, to run an actor and asynchronously stream its log while it's running, you can use this snippet:
+For example, to run an Actor and asynchronously stream its log while it's running, you can use this snippet:

 ```python
 from apify_client import ApifyClientAsync